Prag8855/aab/content/guides/foreign-cooking-ingredients-in-berlin.md

 ### Boneless chicken thighs

-This is not a common product in Germany,[^1] but Metro has them, and sometimes Penny.
+Kaufland and Metro have them, and sometimes Penny.
+This is not a common product in Germany.[^1]

 ### Brown sugar